-Mapping modifiers from your POS system follows the same basic principles as PMIX mapping (modifiers are mapped to a product/recipe from your system, and then a scale is set based on how much of the unit of measurement is used.
+Mapping modifiers from your POS system follows the same basic principles as PMIX mapping.
+Modifiers are mapped to a product/recipe from your system, and then a scale is set based on how much of the unit of measurement is used.
 Setting up modifiers can vary widely between POS systems since it all depends on how they are set up.
 This article goes through a generic set up.

-There are two places you can set map your modifiers
+There are two places you can map your modifiers:

 - By clicking on any menu item you will be able to see all the modifier options (see below).